Safety-Critical Control with Input Delay in Dynamic Environment: Introduction

-On the other hand, the safety of time delay systems has also attracted increasing attention in the recent literature.
-The safety of continuous-time systems with state delay was established by safety functionals in~\cite{OroAme2019, Kiss2021}, which were extended to control barrier functionals in~\cite{liu2021safety}.
+The safety of time delay systems has been attracting increasing attention.
+The safety of continuous-time systems with state delay was established by safety functionals in~\cite{OroAme2019, Kiss2021}, which were extended to control barrier functionals in~\cite{liu2021safety, Kiss2022}.
 Discrete-time control systems with input delay were studied in~\cite{necmiye2020} for linear and in~\cite{singletary2020control} for nonlinear dynamics.
-Linear control systems with input delays were investigated in continuous time in~\cite{Jankovic2018,abel2019constrained} via control barrier and control Lyapunov functions.
+Linear systems with input delays were addressed in continuous time in~\cite{Jankovic2018,abel2019constrained} via control barrier and Lyapunov functions.
 Safety-critical control of continuous-time nonlinear systems with measurement delays was tackled in our works~\cite{ames2020safety,Molnar2021lcss} in an application to controlling the spread of COVID-19.
-In these papers, we leveraged predictor feedback~\cite{Krsticbook2008,BekKrs2013,Karafyllis2017,michiels2007stability} to compensate the delay by predicting the future evolution of the system.
-Parallel to our work,~\cite{abel2020constrained, Abel2021} used predictor feedback to compensate multiple and time-varying input delays with robustness against prediction errors.
-Yet, these works have not addressed safety-critical scenarios in dynamic environments that evolve independently of the control input being synthesized.
+These papers leveraged predictor feedback~\cite{Krsticbook2008,BekKrs2013,Karafyllis2017,michiels2007stability} to compensate the delay by predicting the future evolution of the system.

+Remarkably,~\cite{singletary2020control} also relied on predictor feedback to compensate input delay.
+The underlying theory was established in discrete time by assuming that the system's evolution is predicted accurately.
+As opposed, here we consider continuous-time systems and address prediction errors.
+Parallel to our work,~\cite{abel2020constrained} proposed predictor feedback in continuous time for compensating multiple input delays in safety-critical control, wherein input channels with shorter delays were used to keep the system safe until longer delays were compensated. \cite{Abel2021} modified the predictor to compensate time-varying input delay and achieve safety. \cite{Molnar2022tds} endowed safety-critical predictor feedback controllers with robustness against disturbances.
+Yet, these works have not addressed safety in dynamic environments that evolve independently of the control input.
 This paper intends to fill this gap and tackle the challenges arising from the combination of dynamic environments and delays.

+In this paper, we {\em explicitly} involve {\em dynamically changing environments} into the framework for safety-critical control, in order to handle uncertain environments with worst-case safety guarantees in a deterministic fashion.
+Importantly, our framework also allows us to compensate the effect of input delay, which was not addressed in the literature.